 After assessing the strengths and needs of each client, a music therapist develops a treatment plan with measurable goals and objectives and then provides the indicated treatment.
 A music therapist structures the use of both instrumental and vocal music strategies to improve functioning or facilitates changes that contribute to life quality.
 These strategies can be used for individual or group treatment, and may include: improvising or composing music with clients, accompanying and conducting group music experiences, directing music and movement activities, or structuring music listening opportunities.

-B.A., Tufts University, Music.
-M.A., Expressive Therapies with specialization in Music Therapy, Lesley University.
+M.A., Expressive Therapies (specialization in Music Therapy), Lesley University

 Non-Discrimination Policy: Indian Hill Music does not discriminate on the basis of race, color, religion, sex, sexual orientation, national origin, citizenship, ancestry, age, mental or physical disability, veteran status, or any other category protected under applicable law in its admissions, education programs, activities, or employment policies.